Warm-starting outer approximation for parameterized convex MINLP: Numerical experiments

 It should be noted here that the results of rule 3 in some cases can be improved.
 By considering Algorithm \ref{algo:rule3}, we see that if we know whether an integer point is feasible or infeasible we can reduce the number of NLP subproblems needed to be solved.
-But even if the number of NLP subproblems solved are halved, it is still notably more than for rule 2 and it will of course not affect the number of MILP subproblems needed to be solved.
-For solving \eqref{eq:mpc}, rule 3 is in fact slightly faster.
-In this case solving the NLP subproblems is fast since it reduces to a sequence of matrix products to find the states given a fixed control input.
+But even if the number of NLP subproblems solved is halved, it is still notably more than for rule 2 and it will of course not affect the number of MILP subproblems needed to be solved.

-There are two main conclusions from these results.
-First, since rule 1 is not an improvement over the relaxation, only using the optimal solution is not enough to achieve an effective warm-starting procedure and can even be worse that the standard technique of relaxation.
-Second, there is potential in using warm-starting since with just the rather simple warm-starting procedures in rule 2 and 3 a significant improvement can be achieved.
-In most cases we need to solve less that half as many MILP subproblems compared to relaxation when using rule 2 or 3.
-Therefore, further research investigation of warm-starting for parametrized MINLPs is of interest.